 As the investor, you may submit your own petition for an EB-5 visa to USCIS.
 However, you will also have to submit a number of documents, records, and other vital paperwork before you may be granted approval.
 Many applications are denied the first time they are reviewed because of a lack of sufficient evidence to support the beneficiary’s application.

-If you want your investment visa application approved as quickly as possible, you should have a trusted EB-5 attorney review your petition and help you collect the necessary evidence for USCIS approval.
-At the Law Offices of Vaughan de Kirby, we can help you throughout the application process, advise you on how to invest your EB-5 funds, help you find the proper classification for your business venture, and help you achieve your family’s goal of becoming permanent U.S. citizens.
+If you want your investment visa application approved as quickly as possible, you should have a trusted EB-5 lawyer review your petition and help you collect the necessary evidence for USCIS approval.
+At the Law Offices of Vaughan de Kirby, our eb-5 lawyer can help you throughout the application process, advise you on how to invest your EB-5 funds, help you find the proper classification for your business venture, and help you achieve your family’s goal of becoming permanent U.S. citizens.